.png)

 Source of Income Protections

-As of January 1, 2023, the Illinois Human Rights Act 775 ILCS 5/1-103 (O-5) has been amended to include source of income as a protected class for the purposes of housing discrimination.
+The Illinois Human Rights Act protects against housing discrimination.
+As of January 1, 2023, the Illinois Human Rights Act 775 ILCS 5/1-103 (O-5) has been amended to include source of income as a protected class.
 “Source of income” is defined as the lawful manner by which an individual supports himself/herself and his/her dependents.
-For renters, this means that any legal and verifiable source of income or housing assistance payment used to pay for rent must be treated the same by landlords as employment-based income.
+For renters, this means that any legal and verifiable source of income or housing assistance payment used to pay for rent must be treated the same by landlords as any other type of employment-based income.

 The law makes housing more accessible to renters by prohibiting landlords from refusing to rent to qualified renters because of the source of their legal income.
 This is important because housing choice voucher beholders and other renters with non-wage income are especially susceptible to such discrimination.
-Click on the factsheets below for more information about this new protection or attend an upcoming workshop!
+Click on the factsheets below for more information about this new protection!

 Factsheets